ZZ83/equalizer-landing-page/README.md

 ### Continued development

-While I did learn more about the background position property, I know that there is stll more I can learn about background in general.
+While I did learn more about the background-position property, I know that there is still more I can learn about the background in general.

 ## Author